heviahmed/polla-fattah.github.io/_lectures/2019-10-01-Engineering-Analysis.md

 - **University**: {{page.university}}
 - **Department**: {{page.department}}
-- **Mu Status**: {{page.myStatus}}
+- **My Status**: {{page.myStatus}}
 - **Level**: {{page.level}}
 - **Year**: {{page.year}}

 ## Course Description

-I have acurated this course from the traditional course that we had at the college but adapted it to fit more with software engineering.
+I have curated this course from the traditional course that we had at the college but adapted it to fit more with software engineering.
 To do so I have included multiple topics from the book nature of code.
-The course intended to teach the theoritical and practical level of how to implement mathematics into the software engineering.
+The course intended to teach the theoretical and practical level of how to implement mathematics into the software engineering.

 ## Course Objectives